 You can present flowers for sale to support your church’s fundraising needs.

 Donors can buy a flower to give to another person to show they care or to make an offering of friendship.
-This is a great way to raise spirits and create stronger community bonds within your church.
+This is a great way to raise spirits and create stronger bonds within your church.

 Ice Cream Party

 Contact your local ice cream parlor to set up an ice cream party for your church members and their families.